-If a day of being aired out isn’t enough to get the bottom of the mattress and the wood underneath completely dry you may have to incorporate some of these other methods as well.
+If a day of being aired out isn’t enough to get the bottom of the mattress and the wood base completely dry, you may have to incorporate some of these other methods as well.

 2. Insulate Under The Mattress

 This will help lessen the temperature difference between the RV mattress and the cold wood underneath.

 You may need to replace it every year or so.
 Make sure you still air out under the mattress after cold rainy days.

 3. Use An Under Mattress Airflow Pad

-The Ravenwolf Marine Den-Dry Mattress Underlay is made with spun polymer and plastic which makes strong weaves that can hold up and entire mattress allowing for air to flow underneath, even when you are sleeping on it.
+The hard plastic makes strong weaves that can hold up an entire mattress, allowing for air to flow underneath, even when you are sleeping on it.

-Even in hot humid climates moisture won’t collect and mold will have a hard time growing.
+Even in hot humid climates, moisture won’t collect and mold will have a hard time growing.

-When it’s been extra wet outside just place a dehumidifier in the bedroom or a point a fan towards the RV mattress to create even more airflow.
+When it’s been extra wet outside, just place a dehumidifier in the bedroom or point a fan towards the RV mattress to create even more airflow.

-All of these mats are very lightweight, even the king size is only 8 lbs.
+These mats are very lightweight, even the king size is only 8 lbs.

-The Ravenwolf Marine Den-Dry Mattress Underlay is going to be the most permanent, low maintenance solution for preventing nasty mold from growing underneath your mattress.
+The Den-Dry Mattress Underlay is going to be the most permanent, low maintenance solution for preventing nasty mold from growing underneath your mattress.

 Why Is Preventing Moisture Under An RV Mattress Important?

 Mold is the silent killer.
 It can destroy almost anything in an RV, boat, van, tent, and even a home.

 I’ve seen too many videos of moldy walls being torn out of trailers and moldy RV mattresses being thrown away to ignore the importance of keeping moisture out of RVs.
-If you do just one of these 3 simple things you will save yourself a lot of time and money in the long run.

 What If My RV Mattress Is Already Moldy?

 If you look under your RV mattress today and find that it’s covered in mold and the wood underneath has mold growing on it make sure you take it out of your RV right away.

-If the mattress is too far gone it’s better to throw it away and get a new one than risk more mold growth.
+If the mattress is too far gone, it’s better to throw it away and get a new one than risk more mold growth.

-If the board has become soft and damaged you may need to replace it.
+If the board has become soft and damaged, you may need to replace it.
 Be sure to spray mold killing chemicals on the wood part as well.

 Make sure everything is totally dry before putting the mattress back into the RV.